nwisr/nwisr.github.io/newreferees/index.md

 You will have all your payment records in one place for accounting and tax information as needed.
 As soon as possible, set up your payment center account on HorizonWebRef – https://horizonwebref.uservoice.com/knowledgebase/articles/1908505-how-to-create-a-receiver-account

-**4. Register to use the assigning website Horizon web Ref following the directions below – not only will this be where you will get your assignments once you are fully trained this is also where you will get your training assignments.
-See instructions below.**
+**4. Register to use the assigning website Horizon web Ref following the directions below – not only will this be where you will get your assignments once you are fully trained this is also where you will get your training assignments.**

 **5. Dress Code:**

 We have the most permissive uniform code of any referee association that we know of and yet some people feel the need to go outside of it.

 “How Are You Being Perceived in the Workplace”?
 It’s really important because people form their judgments of us based on what they see and observe about us in the workplace. **Once we are viewed in a negative light, everything we do from that point on will be blown out of proportion or questioned.**

 That, in a nutshell, is it.
 Once you are perceived negatively, every little thing becomes bigger.

-6**NWISR Uniform Policy**
+**6   NWISR Uniform Policy:**

 **Correct uniform**